unraid/docs/docs/unraid-os/system-administration/secure-your-server/wireguard.md

 :::

 :::caution
-Adding a new peer can temporarily disable the WireGuard tunnel, which may interrupt your connection.
+Adding a new peer can temporarily disable the %%WireGuard|wireguard%% tunnel, which may interrupt your connection.
 Ensure you have local access to your server before making changes.
 :::

-#### Configuring a peer (client)
+### Configuring a peer (client)

 <Tabs>
 <TabItem value="mobile" label="Mobile device" default>